ramonsuarez/ramonsuarez.github.io/content/project/_index.md

 type: page
 ---

 I hope this list will give you a easier perspective on the things I do beyond [my way too large CV](https://www.linkedin.com/in/ramonsuarez/).
-### Other Internet websites and projects
+### Internet websites and projects
 * [Olympic Pistol](https://www.olympicpistol.com): a website for competitive pistol shooters where I share insights, coaching, reviews, and useful content.
 * [Coworking Handbook](https://www.coworkinghandbook.com/): my manual for how to launch and run sustainable coworking spaces, including useful resources for the coworking owners and managers community.
 * [Entrepreneurship Challenge](https://www.ramonsuarez.com/post/challenge-projects/): launch at least one business related project a month.
 I stopped when I decided to pursue olympicpistol.com.